Israel–Norway relations: History

 In 2010, the Norwegian Foreign Ministry said "Norway considers the Israeli presence in East Jerusalem to be in violation of international law, as does the entire international community."
 George Deek became chargé d'affaires at the embassy until the new ambassador Rafael Schultz started his mission in the summer of 2014.

 On 22 May 2024, Israel's Foreign Minister, Israel Katz, announced the recall of the Israeli Ambassador, Avi Nir Feldklein, following the Norwegian government's intention to recognize the State of Palestine on 28 May 2024.
 On 8 August 2024, Katz announced further sanctions and revoked the diplomatic status of Norwegian officials who were posted to serve in Norway's representative office to the PA.

 In February 2025, Israeli Defense Minister Israel Katz suggested that some Palestinians from Gaza should immigrate to Norway.

 On 19 June 2025, a grenade was thrown at the residence of the Norwegian ambassador to Israel in Tel Aviv without injuring anyone.

+On 17 December 2025, Israel Foreign Minister Gideon Sa'ar is mulling closing embassy in Oslo following the Norwegian government's continued hostility towards the state of Israel.
+Citing the recognition of a Palestinian state, divestments and sanctions on Israeli ministers among the reasons.

+In September 2026, Norway proposed banning trade with Israeli settlements in the occupied Palestinian territories, with up to three years in prison for violations.
+This bill covers 14 settlements in East Jerusalem and 265 settlements in the West Bank. and it will be voted on after the consultation ends on September 19.
+The Israeli embassy in Oslo called this proposal an anti-Israel move.